david-pizzi-cg/github-ai-workflow-demo/README.md

 **👩‍💼 Human Oversight: Review and Approve AI Work**

-Experience the evolved role of humans in AI-driven workflows - focusing on review and approval rather than direction and micro-management.
+This phase demonstrates the role of humans in AI-driven workflows - focusing on review and approval rather than direction and micro-management.

-**What this phase achieves**: Demonstrates the shift from directing AI work to reviewing completed solutions, showcasing the efficiency of AI-as-teammate collaboration.
+**What this phase achieves**: Illustrates the shift from directing AI work to reviewing completed solutions, demonstrating the efficiency of AI-as-teammate collaboration.

 **User Prompt:**
 ```